danklammer/danklammer.github.io/articles/_posts/2016-07-31-svg-stroke-ftw.md

 <h4 class="pt6"><strong>There are a few caveats</strong></h4>

 One of the bigger caveats is the antialiasing, especially for screens without subpixels.
 If you want to pixel-hint as much as possible, I recommend using `stroke-width` increments of 0.5px or 1.5625%.
-Each icon has a 2 point margin, so you can have a maximum stroke of 4px without going outside the `viewBox`.
 Regardless of what size you set the `stroke-width`, I recommend using `overflow: visible` incase the linecap edge falls just outside the `viewBox`.

 By nature line icons are not meant to be tiny.
 I recommend not going any smaller than 24px in width.